TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

     <img class="phone" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRVDFXlJytQKG1gES42t1S7E4bfK9aaO3An8_dpAMyX9CilMh4eNZYcDuMieVFcDVFOY4rbpJU0JobP/pubchart?oid=326709176&amp;format=image" alt="">
 </figure>
 <p>
-    Not any unacceptable number since ever really.
-10% in 10 years is not that impressive but seems stable.
+    Not any unacceptable number since ever really. <span class="text-plus">10%</span> in 10 years is not that impressive but seems stable.
 Not any problems that required adding additional debt.
 </p>
 <p>
     The company seems to focus on their growth rather on lowering their debt.
 And leverage clearly is working and safely for this company.